18F/handbook/pages/tools/github.md

 You may also want to take a look at
 [tips for filtering GitHub notifications in email](https://help.github.com/en/github/managing-subscriptions-and-notifications-on-github/configuring-notifications#filtering-email-notifications).

-### 4. Join the 18F organization
+### 4. Join a GSA/TTS organization

-An admin will add you, after which you'll need to accept their invite from the email or by going [here](https://github.com/orgs/18F/invitation?via_email=1).
+Have a current teammember request an inviation to the [GSA or TTS Organization](#organizations) you need in the #github-admins channel.

-You may need access to [other GitHub organizations](#organizations), depending on your job.
-If that applies to you, your team will get you added as part of their onboarding.
+Then An admin will add you, after which you'll need to accept their invite from the email or by going to the https://github.com/orgs/<organization-name>/invitation?via_email=1 page.

 ### 5. Make your membership public